sgalella/MultilayerPerceptron/README.md

-# Matlab MNISTNet
+# Neural Network

-MATLAB implementation of the building blocks of a neural network for the MNIST dataset classification.
+MATLAB implementation of the building blocks of a neural network.
+We test the network on the MNIST dataset for classification.
 Based on the Python 2.7 code from [mnielsen](https://github.com/mnielsen/neural-networks-and-deep-learning).

 #### MNIST dataset
 The original MNIST dataset can be obtained from [here](http://yann.lecun.com/exdb/mnist/).